nkarasiak/MuseoToolBox/paper.md

 Available in `museotoolbox.processing`, `RasterMath` class is the keystone of ``Museo ToolBox``.

-The question I asked myself is : How can we make it as easy as possible to implement array-like functions on images?
+The question I asked myself is: How can we make it as easy as possible to implement array-like functions on images?
 The idea behind ``RasterMath`` is that if the function is intended to operate with an array, it should be easy to use it with your raster using as few lines as possible.

 So, what does ``RasterMath`` really do?
 The user only works with an array and confirms with a sample that the process is doing well, and lets `RasterMath` generalize it to the whole image.
 The user doesn't need to manage the raster reading and writing process, the no-data management, the compression, the number of bands, or the projection.
 Figure 2 explains how `RasterMath` reads a raster, performs the function, and writes it to a new raster.